Tropical Fish

 Aiptasia Anemone

-The infamous Aiptasia Anemone - notice the smaller ones sprouting up on the right side of this rock.
+The infamous Aiptasia Anemone - notice the smaller ones sprouting up on the right side of the rock pictured below.

 Aiptasia is a smaller anemone that can get to be about 1 inch (3 cm) in diameter, sometimes larger, and reproduces rapidly in a saltwater aquarium with abundant nutrients.
 They are sometimes called aptasia, glass anemone, tube anemone and rock anemone and there are several different species.
 This is one anemone that saltwater hobbyists don't purchase, rather this one comes in on the live rock as a hitchhiker.